TeaCommerce/Tea-Commerce-for-Umbraco/README.md

 The Tea Commerce team is more than happy to help you!
 Whether it is a question about implementation, use of the system or possibilities with Tea Commerce.
 Learn more about this posibility at the [Tea Commerce website](http://teacommerce.net).
 You can also ask the friendly Umbraco community your questions at the [support forum](https://our.umbraco.org/projects/website-utilities/tea-commerce/tea-commerce-support).

 ##Contribute
 If you want to help - GREAT!
 You can contribute directly to the project here at GitHub.
-All help is greatly appriciated, both pull requests, bug reporting, enhancements etc. The employees from [webbureau](https://teasolutions.dk/) Tea Solutions is already contributing.
+All help is greatly appreciated, both pull requests, bug reporting, enhancements etc. The employees from [webbureau](https://teasolutions.dk/) Tea Solutions is already contributing.